written by Dr. Belle Picco

-Subacromial impingement refers to inflammation and irritation to the tendons of the rotator cuff as they pass through the subacromial space.
+Osteopath Docklands can help Subacromial impingement.
+Which refers to inflammation and irritation to the rotator cuff as they pass through the subacromial space.
 The subacromial space houses the rotator cuff (comprised of four muscles) tendons, the long head of the biceps and ligaments.
 Impingement occurs when there is insufficient room for all the tendons and ligaments to pass through with ease.
 Therefore, as a result, so, consequently this results in pain, weakness and reduced range of motion with certain arm and shoulder movements.

 How do I get the condition?